Domain-Generalizable Multiple-Domain Clustering: Additional implementation details and results

-In pre-training phase, strong augmentations include: random resized crop, color jitter with probability of 0.8, and parameters brightness=0.4, contrast=0.4, saturation=0.4, hue=0.1, random grayscale (p=0.2), horizontal flip (p=0.5) and Gaussian blur (p=0.5).
-Strong augmentation for the clustering head training was done with same strategies used in SCAN \cite{https://doi.org/10.48550/arxiv.2005.12320}: Cutout \cite{https://doi.org/10.48550/arxiv.1708.04552} and four randomly transformations from RandAugment \cite{https://doi.org/10.48550/arxiv.1909.13719}.
+In the pre-training phase \ref{sec:pre}, we perform style transfer or strong augmentations for each batch.
+When a batch is chosen to undergo strong augmentations, we use multiple augmentations which a chained together, creating the strong augmentation.
+Each augmentation component is chosen by a random probability.
+Those components include: random resized crop with a usage probability of $p=0.8$, color jitter ($p=0.8$), and parameters brightness=0.4, contrast=0.4, saturation=0.4, hue=0.1.
+Additional components are random grayscale ($p=0.2$), horizontal flip ($p=0.5$), and Gaussian blur ($p=0.5$).
+Strong augmentation for the clustering head training \ref{sec:clustering} was done with the same strategies used in SCAN \citep{https://doi.org/10.48550/arxiv.2005.12320}: Cutout \citep{https://doi.org/10.48550/arxiv.1708.04552} and four randomly transformations from RandAugment \citep{https://doi.org/10.48550/arxiv.1909.13719}.